 Any UK bank customer who is likely to receive or make overseas payments will require an IBAN.
 Many European banks already issue IBANs for their customers.
 IBANs were first issued in the UK in April 2001 for customers who required them.
 If you have not been issued an IBAN, and require one because you carry out business within Europe, please contact your bank.

 How does an IBAN work?

-An IBAN is based on an international standard (ISO 13616) which defines the structure and format of the international identifier for bank accounts.
-In the UK, the ISO IBAN standard has been implemented according to Standard 48 .
+IBANs are based on an international standard (ISO 13616) that defines the structure and format of the international identifier for bank accounts.
+In the UK, the ISO IBAN standard has been implemented according to Standard 48.
 This standard defines the UK national account number structure to be used to identify the bank, branch and account number within the IBAN.
-This standard is designed to support use of the IBAN within the United Kingdom of Great Britain & Northern Ireland, including the Channel Islands and the Isle of Man.
+This standard is designed to support use of the IBAN within the United Kingdom of Great Britain and Northern Ireland, including the Channel Islands and the Isle of Man.

-An IBAN is calculated in such a way that it provides a guard against the accidental transposition of its characters/numbers and it can be checked or validated using an IBAN checker.
-However its validation does not guarantee that the bank code or account number is correct, and does not guarantee the account actually exists, or is live.
+An IBAN is calculated in such a way that it provides a guard against the accidental transposition of its characters/numbers.
+It can be checked or validated using an IBAN checker, however its validation does not guarantee that the bank code or account number is correct and does not guarantee the account actually exists or is live.